LukeLIN-web/LukeLIN-web.github.io/_pages/about.md

 My research interests lie on Embodied AI and Generative Model.
 I am currently exploring opportunities for a Spring/Summer 2026 internship.

+I'm always happy to collaborate with graduate/undergraduate students.
+Please drop me an email if you want to work with me.
+Feel free to reach out if you're interested in my research.
 ---